 At night, travelers and locals flock to a large club called La Favela.
 The music was excellent, with a mix of R&B and throwback pop.
 While you can easily get away with backpacker attire, many people dressed to impress.
 I’m always sweating in Southeast Asia, so I was amazed by the women who flawlessly applied full makeup without having it melt in the heat – they have magical powers.
 I went to La Favela during a weekend, so there was a good crowd, but it didn’t feel overly packed.

 I was also familiar with Ubud before visiting Bali.
 I can blame Eat, Pray, Love (the movie; for better or worse, I’ve never read the book) for any preconceived notions I might have had about Ubud.

 Ubud is promoted as Bali’s cultural center, so I expected a tranquil retreat from southern Bali.
 That illusion was shattered when I walked down the main roads and was constantly hounded by taxi touts.
-Central Ubud contains plenty of restaurants and shops.
-I admit that I was happy to have more salads and western food, which I was sorely missing at this point.
-For some reason, Ubud also contains a ton of “Polo” stores, which seem to be knock-offs of Polo Ralph Lauren.
+Central Ubud also contains many restaurants and shops, and I admit that I was happy to have more salads and western food, which I was sorely missing at this point.
+For some reason, Ubud has a ton of “Polo” stores, which seem to be knock-offs of Polo Ralph Lauren.
 It was impossible to walk down the main road without seeing at least five of these stores.